a review by the Crow.

 Okay, they have that thing where it’s not outright stated that this sack of mud and muscles is Doomsday, but what else could it be?

-Also: how can it be an “ancient Kryptonian deformity”, if it’s blood of your blood, Lexypants?
+Also: how can it be an “ancient Kryptonian deformity”, if it’s blood of your blood, Lex?

-Jeremy Irons is a fucking boss, and is the worthiest successor to Michael Caine there could ever be.
+Jeremy Irons is an absolute boss, and is the worthiest successor to Michael Caine there could ever be.
 This was the only casting choice I was genuinely excited about, and he knocks it out of the park.

 SENATOR JUNE FINCH 7/10